EDUCBA Logo

 Output:

-We can see that the NULL values of the meaning column are replaced with the description column as we have used coalesce with a parameter list containing the meaning and description column.
+We observe that we replace the NULL values in the meaning column with the description column by using coalesce with a parameter list containing the meaning and description column.
 The function will go for searching the first non-null value.
-If the meaning column contains a value other than null, then that will be chosen while retrieving else if it is found null, then coalesce will search for the corresponding description column value and will display that value if it is not null and will display null if both meaning and description column are null.
+If the meaning column contains a value other than null, that will be chosen while retrieving else; if it is found null, it will search for the corresponding description column value and display that value if it is not null and will display null if both the meaning and description columns are null.

-- IFNULL() function works similarly as that of coalesce.
+• IFNULL() function works similarly to that of coalesce.

-- The only difference between the IFNULL() and COALESCE() function is that IFNULL() function always accepts two values as its parameters while COALESCE() may accept any number of parameters in its parameter list.
+• The only difference between the IFNULL() and COALESCE() functions is that IFNULL() function always accepts two values as its parameters.
+In contrast, COALESCE() may accept any number of parameters in its parameter list.

 Conclusion

-We can use the coalesce function to replace the null values in the column with any of our desired values that can be a constant string or number or even with any of the other column values while retrieving the column values in the SELECT query.
+We can use the coalesce function to replace the null values in the column with any of our desired values, a constant string or number, or even any other column values while retrieving the column values in the SELECT query.

 Recommended Articles